The best young musicians in Asia don't come from just one country.

 Orchestral Excerpts

 Applicants must perform four orchestral excerpts selected by TIYO.
-Excerpts will be available for download from the TIYO portal on 1 August 2026.
+Excerpts will be available for download from the TIYO portal in August 2026.
 Each excerpt will be provided as a marked part file with bowings, articulations and fingerings indicated where relevant.

 Guidelines for preparing your excerpts: